We’ve all heard the phrase “If you build it, they will come.”

 Outreach Tool We Love:

 BuzzStream – for managing your “digital rolodex.”
-Keep track of you’ve contacted, and see all past correspondence without digging through your email archives.
+Keep track of who you’ve contacted, and see all past correspondence without digging through your email archives.

 Digital PR in the Digital Age

 You’ve sent your emails and received some positive responses — congrats!
 But your efforts don’t end there.
 PR at its core is about creating and maintaining relationships, and that extends to your content promotion as well.
 Fortunately, it’s easier than ever in today’s digital world.
-Taking the time to follow your new contacts on Twitter (or Facebook, or wherever they spend their time) and retweeting them every now is a great way to maintain the relationship and stay on their radar.
+Taking the time to follow your new contacts on Twitter (or Facebook, or wherever they spend their time) and retweeting them every now and then is a great way to maintain the relationship and stay on their radar.
 The next time you reach out, give it some extra personalization by referencing your last correspondence.

 Lastly, don’t forget the importance of staying agile.
 The digital marketing industry is ever-changing, and keeping up with the latest trends, tools, and strategies is incredibly important.
 Creating and finding these earned promotion opportunities isn’t easy — but when done right, you can extend the reach of your content tenfold.